TroutTrout

 Standards Worth Following

 IEC 62443 is the gold standard for industrial cybersecurity.
 It gives you a framework for zones, conduits, and security levels that maps directly to real network architecture decisions.
-Start with parts 3-2 (security risk assessment) and 3-3 (system security requirements).
+Start with parts 3-2 (security risk assessment) and 3-3 (system security requirements), then use part 4-2 to hold component vendors to account.

 NIS2 applies if you're operating in the EU or selling into EU critical infrastructure sectors.
 It imposes incident reporting obligations and security requirements that specifically cover OT environments.
 If you're not already tracking NIS2 compliance, check whether your organization falls under its scope.